Tremeschin/Monolithium/readme.md

 ## 📦 Installation

-Install the [Rust](https://www.rust-lang.org/tools/install) programming language and [git](https://git-scm.com/downloads), open a terminal in some directory and run:
+Install the [Rust](https://www.rust-lang.org/tools/install) programming language and [git](https://git-scm.com/downloads) (winget recommended), open a terminal in some directory and run:

 - `git clone https://github.com/Tremeschin/Monolithium`
 - `cd Monolithium && rustup default stable`
-- `cargo run --release`
+- `cargo run --release -- (arguments)`

-Most of the code is self-documented, you can edit `monolithium/main.rs` to change what the program does, parameters to search for, etc. Just beware this is mostly a technical project with limited free time for user experience improvements!
+There are multiple subcommands available, you can run `cargo run --release -- (subcommand) --help` to see options:

 <sup><b>Warning:</b> The code <i>will</i> shred your cpu, make sure you have a good cooling solution, it may be unusable while running</sup>

+### Find all Monoliths in a world

+This will search a 8,388,608 blocks square in both positive X and Z directions.
+Note that all monoliths repeats every such value - there are 9 copies of each within the Far Lands!

+- `cargo run --release -- find --seed 617`

+### Find seeds with spawn monoliths

+This will search for seeds that contains monoliths close to spawn.

+- `cargo run --release -- spawn random -n 1000000`

 ## ⭐️ Showcase